JhouLab/Pi5WebcamRecorder/README.md

   but works well enough.
 For other ways to install OpenCV, see here: https://qengineering.eu/install%20opencv%20on%20raspberry%20pi%205.html

-## STEP 3: Install rpi-lpgio
+## STEP 3: Install rpi-lpgio (only needed if controlling from external GPIOs)
   Annoyingly, the Pi5 uses different GPIO hardware than the Pi4, but they didn't bother to update the default GPIO library.
-To work around this, unstall the standard library and install python3-rpi-lpgio, a drop-in replacement:
+To work around this, use the following two commands to uninstall the standard library and install python3-rpi-lpgio, a drop-in replacement:

     sudo apt remove  python3-rpi.gpio
     sudo apt install python3-rpi-lgpio

+At this point, you should be able to launch the app and see live video on the screen.

+T